Justice and Jonathan Pollard

 By Angelo Codevilla, Irwin Cotler, Alan Dershowitz and Kenneth Lasson

-In the wake of the Wye River negotiations has come a barrage of new attacks against Jonathan Pollard, the former U.S. naval intelligence analyst convicted in 1985 of passing classified information to Israel and sentenced to life in prison.
+In the wake of the Wye River negotiations has come a barrage of new attacks against Jonathan Pollard, the former U.S. naval intelligence analyst convicted in 1985 of passing classified information to Israel and sentenced to

 A Dec.
 12 Post op-ed by four past directors of naval intelligence called Pollard a "traitor," whose release "would be totally irresponsible from a national security standpoint."

 Such allegations are totally irresponsible from the standpoint of American justice, if not intentionally misleading about matters of security.
 Though the admirals claim they "feel obligated to go on record with the facts regarding Pollard," they offer nothing but innuendo and deceptive half-truths.

 Pollard's most staunch defenders make no apology for his actions, nor do we.
 He clearly committed a punishable wrong.
 He is not a hero but a victim of a monumental miscarriage of justice.
 The facts are as follows:

 First, Pollard was never charged with nor convicted of the crime of treason.
 Nor was there anything in his indictment to suggest he intended harm to America -- or that he compromised the nation's intelligence-gathering capabilities or caused injury to any of its agents.

 Second, in lieu of a trial, the government entered into a plea agreement under which it promised not to seek life imprisonment in return for Pollard's cooperation.
 The Justice Department acknowledged in court that he had cooperated fully.
 Nevertheless, chief prosecutor Joseph DiGenova said immediately after sentencing he hoped Pollard "never sees the light of day."